- Before you apply for a job

 One of the equal parts into which a company’s capital is divided, entitling the holder to a proportion of the profits.

 Small and medium-sized enterprise (usually fewer than 250 employees).

 Websites and apps on which users can share content or participate in social networking.

 An American term which seems to have crept into British corporate parlance.
 It means a short stint with a company to get some experience during the Easter holidays.

-An individual, group or organisation with an interest in a business and that is affected by that business' activity (includes managers, customers, owners, suppliers etc.)
+An individual, group or organisation with an interest in a business, who is affected by that business’ activity (includes managers, customers, owners, suppliers etc.)

 An early stage company, normally founded within the previous 5 years and certainly within the last 10 years.

 The capital raised by a company or corporation through the issue and subscription of shares.

 Building long-term plans; both defining the planned end outcome and also how to get there.

 Advising companies on their decisions over a longer term.
 In practice for graduates, this involves a lot of research, analysis and report-writing (typically the more senior employees present the advice itself).